Signal Recovery From Product of Two Vandermonde Matrices: Phase-less Measurements

 for some $\bm z \in \mathbb{T}^m$.
-We have the following results \begin{itemize} \item If $4s - 1 \leq m < \min \{n+1, 8s-3\}$ and samples in $\bm z$ are shifted harmonics, $\bm \theta$ and $|\bm g|$ (up to a global real scalar) can be exactly recovered with $O(\mathrm{poly}(s))$ complexity and there are $2^{s-1}$ different $\bm g$ satisfying (\ref{eq:phaseless_msrmt_fourier}). \item If $m \geq 8s-3$ and $\bm z$ is arbitrary, $\bm \theta$ and $|\bm g|$ (up to a global real scalar) can be exactly recovered with $O(\mathrm{poly}(s))$ complexity and there are only two different $\bm g$ satisfying (\ref{eq:phaseless_msrmt_fourier}). \end{itemize} To derive \textbf{R4} we will start (as with \textbf{R1}) by first recovering $\bm \theta$ from (\ref{eq:phaseless_msrmt_fourier}).
+We have the following results \begin{itemize} \item If $4s - 1 \leq m < \min \{n+1, 8s-3\}$ and samples in $\bm z$ are shifted harmonics, $\bm \theta$ and $|\bm g|$ (up to a global real positive scalar) can be exactly recovered with $O(\mathrm{poly}(s))$ complexity and there are $2^{s-1}$ different $\bm g$ satisfying (\ref{eq:phaseless_msrmt_fourier}). \item If $m \geq 8s-3$ and $\bm z$ is arbitrary, $\bm \theta$ and $|\bm g|$ (up to a global real positive scalar) can be exactly recovered with $O(\mathrm{poly}(s))$ complexity and there are only two different $\bm g$ satisfying (\ref{eq:phaseless_msrmt_fourier}). \end{itemize} \rule{\textwidth}{0.4pt} To derive \textbf{R4} we will start (as with \textbf{R1}) by first recovering $\bm \theta$ from (\ref{eq:phaseless_msrmt_fourier}).
 However, in contrast to \textbf{R1}, we can no longer recover $\bm g$ with a simple matrix inversion due to the non-linear magnitude operator.
 After support recovery $\bm \theta$, we are (at first glance) essentially back to a classical phase retrieval problem.
 Below we will present an approach, similar in nature to the approach in Section \ref{sec:phase_measurements}, from which certain Laurent polynomials are solved for.
-It turns out that there is enough information about $\bm g$ embedded in these Laurent polynomials.
+It turns out that there is enough information about $\bm g$ embedded in these Laurent polynomials for recovering $\bm g$.

 \textbf{R4} shows that there is an ambiguity when measuring as in (\ref{eq:phaseless_msrmt_fourier}) which cannot be resolved by simply taking more measurements (increasing $m$).
-In order to resolve the ambiguity of which $\bm g$ is the correct one, we take one additional measurement with some arbitrary measurement vector $\bm a$.
+In order to resolve the ambiguity of which $\bm g$ is the correct one, one typically utilizes side information about the signal (e.g. knowledge of one element in $\bm g$ or $\bm x$) as explained in \cite{phase_ret_fourier} or take one additional measurement with some random measurement vector $\bm a$.
 Therefore, we have the following reformulation of \textbf{R4} \rule{\textwidth}{0.4pt} \textbf{R5}: Assume an $n$-dimensional vector $\bm x = \bm F(\bm \theta)\bm g$, where $\bm \theta \in \mathbb{T}^s$, $\bm g \in \mathbb{C}^s$ and $n \geq 4s - 1$.
 Vector $\bm x$ is being observed through $m+1$ phase-less linear measurements of the form